David Waihiga: Political career

-Waihiga was a candidate for Governor in the 2013 Lamu local elections.
+Mwaure was a candidate for Governor in the 2013 Lamu local elections.

-He was a candidate for President of Kenya in the 2022 general election. with Ruth Mucheru as his deputy running mate.He launched his 12-point manifesto on 4 July 2022.
+He was a candidate for President of Kenya in the 2022 general election. with Ruth Mucheru as his deputy running mate.
+He launched his 12-point manifesto on 4 July 2022.
 He argued that it's time for the country to move forward and start in a new slate in terms of leadership.
 He envisages his leadership to pledge alliance to the constitution; his pledge to family, women, youth, persons living with disability, county governments, workers, business owners, the economy, religious institutions, the environment, as well as a pledge to the international community.
 He also promised to recover public monies stashed in offshore accounts as well as dissolve the Nairobi City County government.

-He conceded defeat in the presidential election on August 14th, and endorsed William Ruto.
+He conceded defeat in the presidential election on August 14, and endorsed William Ruto.